This Italian Ricotta Lemon Cake is an excellent Italian dessert to prepare for your friends and family.

 Unbeatable flavor and texture thanks to the combination of ricotta, lemon, and golden raisins soaked in rum.
 This is a step not to be skipped, as it gives this cake a flavor that is out of this world.

 Sweet and slightly dense in texture.
-The perfect afternoon snack with a cup of tea, or the perfect one at the end of a great dinner.
+The perfect afternoon snack with a cup of tea or at the end of a great dinner.

-This wonderful Ricotta Lemon Cake can keep well at room temperature and in the fridge.
+This wonderful Ricotta Lemon Cake can stay at room temperature and in the fridge.
 The ricotta keeps it moist and rich tasting.

 What is ricotta?